A tethered indoor drone system with unlimited flight time

 The Scout Portal is a powerful cloud-based tool for the live-streaming, capture, storage and analysis of data for your confined space inspection needs.

-The pilot operates the drone using a controller and a tablet
+The pilot operates the drone via the Scout App and a controller

 In summary, the connection chain between pilot and drone looks like this:

-Pilot -> controller and tablet -> connection hub -> ground station -> tether -> drone.
+Pilot -> controller and tablet/Scout App -> connection hub -> ground station -> tether -> drone.

-The controller connects to the tablet using a fully wired USB connection.
-The app provides full control of the drone’s systems and displays the camera feed and 3D Lidar point cloud in real time.
+The controller connects to the tablet/Scout App via a fully wired USB connection.
+The Scout App provides full control of the drone’s systems and displays the camera feed and 3D LiDAR point cloud in real time.
 Due to the autonomy and navigational aids built into the drone system, you will be able to perform advanced flight patterns with simplified flight controls.

 The user can register “normal” or “flagged” POIs using short or long clicks on the right-hand index finger button, respectively.
 Whenever a POI is created, a thumbnail photo of it is shown in the bottom right corner of the tablet.
 Clicking this opens a full 4K preview photo of the POI, allowing the pilot to consider further action while still on-site, flying.